zonghan0904/Sorting_Algo/README.md

 ## Usage
 1. clone this repo.
-2. uncomment the sorting algotithm in the main file.
+2. uncomment the sorting algorithm in the main file.
 3. ```make```
 4. ```./sort```